Bern Melnyk, The Ohio State University Office of the Chief Wellness Officer

-The Wellness Initiative began during the first year of designing a Resident Core Curriculum for all of our resident and fellowship programs.
+The Wellness Subcommittee began during the first year of designing a Resident Core Curriculum for all of our resident and fellowship programs.
 It became clear a separate group of educators, residents, therapists and physicians would be needed to design a sustainable approach to wellness in the educational enterprise.

 1. Develop a sustained strategy to promote wellness and resilience across all residencies, including faculty and learners.